-Let’s be honest: handling money can be hard and requires a lot of self discipline, especially if you know living frugally is not the lifestyle for you.
+Let’s be honest: handling money can be hard and requires a lot of self-discipline, especially if you know living frugally is not the lifestyle for you.
 Thus, you must make a conscientious choice of what type of lifestyle you are seeking.
-In this blog post, I will dig deeper on what it takes to live a frugal lifestyle.
+In this blog post, I will dig deeper into what it takes to live a frugal lifestyle.

 For those who are inherently frugal, you would know there is something about getting a great deal or scoring free tickets to a concert that causes a “feel good” adrenaline rush.
-Part of the thrill of living a frugal lifestyle is seeking out deals, whether they be in the form of a coupon insert from a Sunday paper, deals site, cash back, or raffle.
-The thrill of living frugal is finding a means to enjoy experiences and life by becoming an opportunist. in other words, a person who is frugal finds a means to an end to achieve their goals in ways that cuts cost with an alternative method or way of thinking.
+Part of the thrill of living a frugal lifestyle is seeking out deals, whether they be in the form of a coupon insert from a Sunday paper, deals site, cashback, or raffle.
+The thrill of living frugally is finding a means to enjoy experiences and life by becoming an opportunist. in other words, a person who is frugal finds a means to an end to achieve their goals in ways that cut costs with an alternative method or way of thinking.
 Whether it be waiting for ticket prices to go down for an NBA game or waiting for a matinee movie ticket to see Avengers.

 Frugal people are opportunists